rbn42/panon/README.md

 Credits
 ======
+Some code parts are adapted from:[PyPanel](http://pypanel.sourceforge.net/) and [PyVisualizer](https://github.com/ajalt/PyVisualizer).
-This project is inspired by [PyPanel](http://pypanel.sourceforge.net/), [PyVisualizer](https://github.com/ajalt/PyVisualizer), [gnome multiload panel applet](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet) and [yabar](https://github.com/geommer/yabar).
+The taskbar section is also inspired by [Docky](http://www.go-docky.com/).
+Multiload section is inspired by [gnome multiload panel applet](https://github.com/paradoxxxzero/gnome-shell-system-monitor-applet) and shortcuts section by [yabar](https://github.com/geommer/yabar).